-Within RELaTED, Beoelek will deploy the following conversion activities to the district heating network in Belgrade:
+Within RELaTED, Beoelek has deployed the following conversion activities to the district heating network in Belgrade:

 - Low temperature conversion of one subnetwork comprising several households and apartment buildings with modern insulation levels.
-Tentative network temperature levels of ~50-55ºC are expected in this conversion.
+Network temperature levels of ~50-55ºC have been reached in this conversion.

 - Connection of large solar heat production plant.

-- Planning and tendering for the conversion for heat recovery and connection of a 1500MW electric power plant with an estimated heat output of 600MWt.
+- Planning, tendering and construction of a cogeneration plant of 10MW of electric power plant with an estimated heat output of 64,000MWt/year.

 - Promotion of adoption of new technologies developed by customers and partners connected to the Belgrade DH network.

-For this new urban development, 36 interconnected townhouses (with mandatory connection), and 23 detached houses (with voluntary connection) will be built.
-The district heating network is already established for all theses houses.
+Regarding Denmark, it was proposed to showcase the ULT DH concept in a new urban development in Vinge, where 36 interconnected townhouses (with mandatory connection), and 23 detached houses (with voluntary connection) were to be built.

 DH in operation with large share of biomass in Tartu, Estonia

 With over 90.000 inhabitants, Tartu is the second largest city of Estonia.
-Tartu is served by a district heating system privately owned and operated by Fortum Tartu and its subsidiary AS Keskkatlamaja.
+Tartu is served by a district heating system privately owned and operated by GREN.
 Yearly 500GWh are delivered to over 1500 consumers in the city, 94% of this energy is obtained from biomass and peat.

 Main consumers are collective housing (49%), industry and commercial buildings (33%) and individual housing (18%), with 40-60 new connections to the grid per year.